amidaware/trmm-docs/docs/troubleshooting.md

 # Troubleshooting

-## I just updated and now it doesn't work.

-It's just a blank white screen, nothing will load when I refresh.
-[See](faq.md#i-just-updated-and-now-it-doesnt-work).

 ## Server Troubleshooting Script

 If you've asked for help in [#support](https://discord.com/channels/736478043522072608/744282073870630912) please run this, and send a screenshot at the top of the thread created for troubleshooting your issue.